Voice Lessons

 • In-person lessons in Nanaimo

-• Online lessons available for students outside the area (via Google Meet — no membership required)
+• Online lessons available for students outside the area or with accessibility needs (via Google Meet — no paid membership required)

 • Frequency: Weekly recommended; biweekly scheduling may be accommodated on a limited basis